 The Impact of Job Automation On Workers In Indonesia’s Garment Companies

-Ardanareswari Ayu Pita, Luthfina Ariyani, Galuh Syahbana Indraprahasta
+Ardanareswari Ayu Pitaloka, Luthfina Ariyani, Galuh Syahbana Indraprahasta

 Abstract